scripting-drafts/Regression-Neural-Network/README.md

 # Regression-Neural-Network

-The training graph along with the Pandas snippet of the code are based on my Google-Places-Data-Extraction dataset
+The datasets are taken from my Google-Places-Data-Extraction code